jhpce-jhu/jhpce_mkdocs/docs/slurm/tips-sacct.md

 RSS - resident set size (RSS) is the portion of memory (measured in megabytes) occupied by a job that is held in main memory (RAM).
 The rest of the memory required by the job exists in the swap space or file system, either because some parts of the occupied memory were paged out, or because some parts of the executable were never loaded.

 ## Exit Error Codes
 In addition to the job's "state", SLURM also records error codes.
-Unfortunately their [Job Exit Codes](https://slurm.schedmd.com/job_exit_code.html) page doesn't provide a meaning for the numerical values.
+Unfortunately the vendor's [Job Exit Codes](https://slurm.schedmd.com/job_exit_code.html) page doesn't provide a meaning for the numerical values.

 Error `0:53` often means that something wasn't readable or writable.
 For example, job output or error files couldn't be written in the directory in which the job ran (or where you told SLURM to put them with a directive).